XUKEREN/building-a-personal-website-using-blogdown/README.md

 #### Other features

-Visit `issues` and `pull requests` of the theme's repository to figure out how to embed add more features to your website!
+Visit `issues` and `pull requests` of the theme's repository to figure out how to embed more features to your website!

 After you make all changes, it is very **important** that you serve the site.

 <img src="imgs/serve-1.PNG" width=300x>

-### 8. Commit and push your changes to Github
+### 8. Commit and push your changes to Github.

 <img src="imgs/stage.PNG" alt="drawing" width="300"/>